Cross-Impact of Order Flow Imbalance in Equity Markets: Contemporaneous cross-impact

+{In summary, our previous results mainly show that when considering only the best-level OFI of a single stock, the addition of the best-level OFI from other stocks slightly increases the explanatory power.
+On the other hand, when the information from multiple levels is integrated into the OFI, the improvement is negligible.
+In the meantime, it is unsurprising that taking into account more levels in the LOB ($\textbf{PI}^{I}$) could better explain price changes, compared to only considering best-level orders ($\textbf{PI}^{[1]}$).}

+{After observing these results, several natural questions may arise: How can the above facts be reconciled?\footnote{One possible explanation for those facts is that the duration of the cross-impact terms might be shorter than the current time interval (30 minutes) used in our experiments, rendering the cross-impact terms vanish in out-of-sample tests.
+To verify this assertion, we implement additional experiments where models are updated more frequently.
+The results (deferred to Appendix \ref{sec_ci:ci_sup}) reveal that even under higher-frequency updates (1-min) of the models, there is no benefit from introducing cross-impact terms to the price impact model with integrated OFIs.} How do the cross-asset best-level OFIs interact with the multi-level OFIs, when modeling contemporaneous returns?}

-\textbf{Discussion about Cross-impact.} We consider the following scenario, also depicted in Figure \ref{fig:CI_LOB}, to explain the above findings.
-For simplicity, we denote the order from trading strategy $A$ on stock $i$ (resp. $j$) as $A_i$ (resp. $A_j$).
+To address these questions, we consider the following scenario, also depicted in Figure \ref{fig:CI_LOB}.
+For simplicity, we denote the order from trading strategy $A$ on stock $i$ (respectively, $j$) as $A_i$ (respectively, $A_j$).
 Analogously, we define orders from strategy $B$ and $S$.
-Let us next consider the OFIs of stock $i$.
+Let us next consider the orders of stock $i$.
 There are three orders from different portfolios, given by $A_i$, $B_i$ and $S_i$. $A_i$ is at the third bid level of stock $i$ and linked to an order at the best ask level of stock $j$, i.e. $A_j$.
 Also, $B_i$ is at the best ask level of stock $i$ and linked to an order at the best bid level of stock $j$, i.e. $B_j$.
 Finally, $S_i$ is an individual bid order at the best level of stock $i$.

-Now assume that the best-level limit orders from stock $j$ are linked to price movements of stock $i$ through paths $B_j \to B_i \to \text{ofi}_i^{1} \to r_i$ and $A_j \to A_i \to \text{ofi}_i^{3} \to r_i$.
-Thus the price-impact model which only utilizes its own best-level orders of stock $i$ will ignore the information along the second path $A_j \to A_i \to \text{ofi}_i^{3} \to r_i$.
-This might illustrate why the best-level OFIs of multiple assets can provide additional explanatory power to the price-impact model using only the best-level OFIs.
+We observe that the best-level limit orders from stock $j$ may be linked to price movements of stock $i$ through paths $B_j \to B_i \to \text{ofi}_i^{1} \to r_i$ and $A_j \to A_i \to \text{ofi}_i^{3} \to r_i$.
+Thus the price impact model for stock $i$ which only utilizes its own best-level orders will ignore the information of $A_i$, while the cross-impact model can partially collect it along the path $A_j \to A_i$.
+This might illustrate why the best-level OFIs of multiple assets can provide slightly additional explanatory power to the price impact model using only the best-level OFIs.